 However, determining when to move to a private cloud can be a daunting challenge.
 Fears over internal network technology constraints, possible transitional downtime, continuity of business services, associated costs, lost data and perhaps regulatory demands can cause many organizations to delay their transition.

 Fortunately, Cumulus Networks makes the entire process seamless, painless and stress-free.
 The following paragraphs goes into more detail about determining which type of cloud environment is right for you, when you know it’s right for your organization to move to a private cloud and how Cumulus Networks helps with the process.
 If you'd like a few easy tips for moving to a private cloud environment, check out our blog post on the topic!

-Private vs. public vs. hybrid
+Private vs. public cloud

 Companies today demand a web-scale IT network with a focus on improved agility and lowered associated costs.
 The need to continually reevaluate and reorganize a unique architecture to adapt to new or changing business goals is often a dizzying task.
 The management of dozens or perhaps even thousands of different applications, each written by different people, at different times and in different languages, requires detailed planning and oversight.

 Some applications must be readily available for use by a company's customers, SaaS (software as a service) vendors, subcontractors or partners.
 Others are designed to be used by only internal staff.
 Ultimately, the organization must determine which cloud computing solution suits each application best: private, public or a hybrid of the two.